Travelport-xx/travelport-uapi-tutorial/lesson_2-5.md

 ### Reserving the room

-For the third step in the hotel booking sequence, we must construct a new request with the key hotel parameters such as the number of rooms, number of adults, check-in and out dates, and choices that might affect price or availability such as `HotelBedding`.
+For the third step in the hotel booking sequence, we must construct a new request with the key hotel parameters such as the number of rooms, number of adults, check-in and out dates, and choices that might affect price or availability such as `HotelBedding` or the travelers desire for a non-smoking room.

 The two objects for making bookings are called `AirCreateReservationPortType` and `HotelReservationServicePortType`, with the naturally named requests `AirCreateReservationReq` and `HotelCreateReservationReq` and the matching response (`Rsp`) types for getting results.